micmejia/bible-dump/NKJV/Genesis/Gen 33.md

 And Jacob said, "No, please, if I have now found favor in your sight, then receive my present from my hand, inasmuch as I have seen your face as though I had seen the face of God, and you were pleased with me.

 ###### 11
-Please, take my blessing that is brought to you, because God has dealt graciously with me, and because I have [^a]enough."
+Please, take my blessing that is brought to you, because God has dealt graciously with me, and because I have enough."
 So he urged him, and he took _it._

 ###### 12
 Then Esau said, "Let us take our journey; let us go, and I will go before you."